 Monaco has the largest hotel wine cellar in the world where exceptional vintage bottles are safely kept.
 Monaco offers exclusive wine and dine experiences provided by the most exceptional chefs and sommeliers in the world.

-The country with the most Michelin-starred restaurants per square meter in the world, Monaco, is also the setting for the first all-organic restaurant to obtain a star in the prestigious Michelin Guide.
-All 7 Michelin-starred restaurants of Monaco are located inside the most prestigious hotels.
+Michelin-starred restaurants in Monaco 5 are located inside the most prestigious hotels.
 Find out more information about each of them in Module 4: Monaco’s Unique Experiences & Activities.

 Monaco is, today more than ever, a country of responsible, seasonal cuisine created from local, organically grown produce.
 Monaco is at the vanguard of the organic food revolution, sourcing produce from local farmers and fishermen and serving herbs and vegetables plucked daily from dewy Riviera gardens.